Keria (gamer): T1

 T1 entered the 2023 World Championship as the LCK's second seed.
 Keria reached his second consecutive appearance in the Worlds finals after T1 secured a victory over JD Gaming in the semifinals.
 In the finals against Weibo Gaming, the first game saw both teams evenly matched until the 18-minute mark, when Keria executed a move called Hostile Takeover.
 This play allowed teammates Faker and Zeus to secure kills that enabling T1 to establish a significant lead and ultimately secure the victory in the game.
 T1 carried this momentum to win the following two games as well, resulting in a 3–0 victory and giving Keria his first World Championship title.
 At the end of the year, Keria received his third consecutive LCK Supporter of the Year award.

+In 2026, Ryu Min-seok has finally carved his name on the highest level in the history of the LoL Champions Korea (LCK).
+He has 6,191 assists in his career.
+He has surpassed Lee "Faker" Sang-hyuk the previous holder of the record, to become the No. 1 player in LCK's career assists.

 National team career

 Keria represented South Korea in the 2022 Asian Games one of the six members in the League of Legends division of the South Korea national esports team.
 Keria clinched a gold medal as South Korea emerged victorious against Saudi Arabia, China, and Chinese Taipei in the quarterfinals, semifinals, and finals, respectively.
 With the gold medal, Keria received an exemption from mandatory military service.

+He is aiming for his second consecutive win as he was put on the national squad for the Aichi Nagoya Asian Games scheduled this time.